sindresorhus/grunt-eslint/readme.md

 See the [ESLint options](http://eslint.org/docs/developer-guide/nodejs-api#cliengine).

-In addition the following option is supported:
+In addition the following options are supported:

 ### format